 Once in place I bolted the lumber down with stove bolts and nyloc nuts.
 Hard to see but had to notch the lumber to clear the curved cross beams on the outside edges.

 I made a mount toward the front to put my packer box on and we carry the helmets, tools, straps, etc. in it.
 Also added a mount for the spare tire as seen here.
 Hope this helps anyone wanting to convert a boat trailer into a utility trailer.
 Remember that it is tongue heavy so keep the weight evenly distributed.
-When I haul one ATV I strap it towards the back of the trailer.
+When I haul one ATV I strap it to the back.